RemyMach/dns-focus/Readme.md

             ```

 Once you have finished using the server, remember to reset the basic dns server
-- for example to use google dns server
+- for example to use google dns server on mac
     ```bash
     networksetup -setdnsservers Wi-Fi 8.8.8.8
     ```